 Performance

-This is where the Evo usually stands out.
+This is where the Evo 2026 stands out.

 In normal riding conditions, it feels steady and controlled.
 You’re not adjusting constantly, which makes longer sessions easier.